The page navigation is complete. You may now navigate the page content as you wish.

 Search enabled before the list in both Single and Multiple components

-If enabled, custom content will occupy this space.
+If enabled, generic content will occupy this space.

 Don’t